an920107/spaceship-dsl/README.md

 ## Environement

 > [!NOTE]
 > This project is using nightly Rust features (for compile-time slot checking).
 Make sure to use a nightly toolchain.
+Although there is a `rust-toolchain.toml` file included in the project, you can also set the override manually by running:
 >
 > ```bash
-> rustup default nightly
+> rustup override set nightly
 > ```